Cytoscape stringApp diseases exercises

 A new table should appear in the Cytoscape Node Panel in the Omics Visualizer Tables tab.
 This table contains three columns (shared name, value, and source or stringdb) and for each node, one row for each column we selected in the previous step, in this case three.
 Since not all nodes are associated with all three diseases, in some cases the value column is empty.
 We can filter the table to show only the rows that contain any disease score, since this would be useful for the visualization we want to make.
 Press the filter icon (second icon just above the table), choose the value column and the is not null criteria.
 Now you can press Apply and then the Close button.

-To visualize which nodes are associated with which disease, you can use the pie chart icon (5th icon in the row above the table).
-In the resulting dialog, choose source in the Values column, keep the Mapping to Discrete and Labels to NONE.
+To visualize which nodes are associated with which disease, you can use the donut chart icon (6th icon in the row above the table).
+In the resulting dialog, choose source (or stringdb) in the Values column, keep the Mapping to Discrete and Labels to NONE.
 Pressing the Next button will show the next page of settings.
 We can pick other colors or keep the defaults and press Draw.
 As a result, the nodes are colored based on their association with one, two or all three diseases we combined in this network.
 Press the Legend icon (last icon) and confirm with the Create button to let Omics Visualizer create a legend of the visualization.

 Exercise 2